 5. To implement the INT and ENC Chart Schemes for the Region and to monitor their suitability.

-6. To carry out studies and projects through working groups of the Commission or as a working group of the IHO when deemed necessary.
+6. To carry out studies and projects through committees or working groups of the Commission so as to provide input to the IHO when deemed necessary.

-7. To identify the MACHC Representative(s) to the IHO Council, as outlined in the guidance provided in Annex 3 to the Statutes".
+7. To identify the MACHC Representative(s) to the IHO Council (when the IHO Council is established), as outlined in the guidance provided in Annex 3 to the Statutes.

 ARTICLE 4: OF THE ORDINARY CONFERENCE